-Draw the intersection formed by an exit ramp and the main road at the location where the solid line that marks the exclusive exit ramp begins or ends (not the location where the solid line that delineates the exit lane along the main road starts or ends).
+Draw the intersection formed by an exit ramp and the main road at the location where the solid line that marks the dedicated exit ramp begins or ends (not the location where the exit lane starts or ends).

 For example, the drawings on the right show roads where the first lane is exclusively used for turning.
 The drawings on the left, on the other hand, show roads where the first lane can be used for turning or going straight: